Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ![](/Pictures/GB_Boy_Colour_vs_GBC_front.jpg)

 The modded GBC used in comparison is equipped with a quite dim transflective LCD (must be an early AIO TFT Display from Aliexpress if I remind well).
 So the GB Boy Colour LCD display is dim and very blue shifted.
 The fact that it is not transflective itself make it barely readable outside despite the backlight.
 The wrong aspect ratio is very annoying as it is just a nearest pixel upscaling that creates a ton of aliasing.
 Such a fucked display with everything near perfect aside is a pity.

+Console aspect ratio let me think that the GB Boy Colour was built around that very particular display.

 ![](/Pictures/GB_Boy_Colour_vs_GBC_side.jpg)